LLM Settings Explained: Temperature, Top-P, and Max Tokens

 Imagine a friendly DJ who is building a playlist for your party.
 You tell the DJ a theme, and the DJ then chooses the next song again and again.
 If the DJ plays only safe hits, the music feels steady but maybe a little dull.
 If the DJ experiments too much, the party might drift.
 Great DJs use a few simple choices to keep the room happy.

-Large language models (LLMs) work in a similar way.
+Large language models work in a similar way.
 They pick the next token again and again, and a few simple settings guide those picks.

 Your prompt shapes content, while the LLM model settings shape style and variation.
 Think of it like this: